xrd/technocrat-signal/README.md

 ## Build a Technocrat Signal

-When your coding is in distress, put out the technocrat signal and get immediate help!
+Developer in distress?
+Put out the technocrat signal and get immediate help from a superhero!

 ![](technocrat-signal.png)